adjtomo/seisflows/docs/index.rst

 Getting Started
 ===============

 Perhaps the easiest way to get started is to run a few examples.
-Users with accounts on ``tiger.princeton.edu`` can start directly with these instructions.
-Other users should see the user manual first.
+Users with accounts on ``tiger.princeton.edu`` can start directly with these :doc:`instructions <tiger>`.
+Other users must await the arrival of an ftp download server.

 Documentation
 =============

 .. toctree::
-  :maxdepth: 2
+   :maxdepth: 1

+   manual/contents.rst
    ref/modules.rst

-* :ref:`genindex`
-* :ref:`modindex`
-* :ref:`search`